UTHealth Expert List

-- Dr. and Mrs. Carl V. Vartian Professor in Infectious Diseases and Head of Clinical Infectious Diseases, UTHealth Medical School
+- Dr. and Mrs. Carl V. Vartian Professor in Infectious Diseases and Head of Clinical Infectious Diseases, McGovern Medical School at UTHealth

-- Director of Travel Medicine Clinic, UTHealth Services, part of the UTHealth School of Nursing
+- Director of Travel Medicine Clinic, UT Physicians, part of McGovern Medical School at UTHealth

-- Medical staff member, Memorial Hermann-Texas Medical Center and Lyndon B. Johnson Hospital, which is part of the Harris Health System
+- Medical staff member, Memorial Hermann-Texas Medical Center and Harris Health Lyndon B. Johnson Hospital

 Previous interview: http://abclocal.go.com/ktrk/story?section=news/health&id=8377098